DKeen0123/Tic-Tac-Toe/README.md

 Once this was done, I built a 'Smart' Wrapper container, which would hold the applications state.

 from here, I began TDD'ing the remaining components that the wrapper would hold, and the pieces of state that would affect them.

+Once the basic components were built out (without much state or functionality), I started focus on the following rules one by one and work on implementing them.

+### Feature list:

+* There are two players in the game (X and O)
+* Players take turns until the game is over
+* A player can claim a field if it is not already taken
+* A turn ends when a player claims a field
+* A player wins if they claim all the fields in a row, column or diagonal
+* A game is over if a player wins
+* A game is over when all fields are taken